attapornamo/nestjs-sse/README.md

 ## Description

 Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server via HTTP connection.
-Each notification is sent as a block of text terminated by a pair of newlines
+Each notification is sent as a block of text terminated by a pair of newlines.

 ## Installation